Today at THE DAILY MEDITATION office I received news of amazing new research into the benefits of yoga for seniors.

 Yoga is one of the best exercises for seniors, the researchers at the University of Edinburgh discovered.

-Researchers compared yoga to other exercises for over 60s and found that yoga more effectively enhances muscles strength and flexibility, while also improving mental health conditions such as depression.
+Researchers compared it to other exercises for over 60s and found that it more effectively enhances muscles strength and flexibility, while also improving mental health conditions such as depression.

 Divya Sivaramakrishnan tells us: